Supplement: ODE Plugin Explanation¶

 }

-// Sets the physical data.
-In ODE, static objects do not need physical data, so it is not set.
+// Set physical data.
+In ODE, immovable objects don't need physical data, so we don't set it.

 createGeometry(odeBody);